INBDE Online Dental Exam Practice Questions & Preparation

 About the INBDE Exam

-The Integrated National Board Dental Examination (INBDE), will be administered for the first time on August 1, 2020.
-The INBDE is a written cognitive examination designed to evaluate a candidate’s cognitive readiness for the safe practice of dentistry at the entry level.
-It will replace the National Board Dental Examinations (NBDE) Part I and Part II.
+The Integrated National Board Dental Examination (INBDE) is a written cognitive examination designed to evaluate a candidate’s cognitive readiness for the safe practice of dentistry at the entry level.
+It replaces the National Board Dental Examinations (NBDE) Part I and Part II.

 What content is covered on the INBDE Exam blueprint?

 The INBDE was designed to integrate the biomedical, clinical, and behavioral sciences in its evaluation of candidate dental cognitive skills.
 INBDE Clinical Content areas represent the fundamental tasks performed by entry-level general practitioners.
 These areas are grouped into three component sections: Diagnosis and Treatment Planning, Oral Health Management, and Practice and Profession.

 According to the INBDE Test Specifications, the following areas of foundational knowledge are tested: